 "Hospital care must be supplemented if one is ever to come to terms with irreversible paralysis from spinal injury.
 I longed for the outdoors with all the natural beauty of the changing seasons and the smell of damp earth: a garden is the key."

-Building work for Horatio's Garden London has not yet begun, but if you would like to know more please ring the office on 01722 326834 or email firstname.lastname@example.org.
+Building work for Horatio's Garden London has now begun.
+If you would like to know more please ring the office on 01722 326834 or email email@example.com.